Steve’s personal astronomical equipment: telescopes, software, and computer equipment.

 Resolving power:—————————————0.45 arc seconds

 The secondary telescope is a 1980’s Meade 6600 Newtonian reflector.
 Equatorial mount with no drive, it is used for quick observing and is also a loaner telescope for anyone at a star party to use.
 It does indeed have a lot of mileage – but it still works perfectly.
 It was purchased in 1987 at a Ritz Camera shop at the local Mall.
 The tripod needs replaced, as it is the legacy wooden one and is becoming unstable.
-It will soon be replaced by a modern Orion or Celestron GOTO mount.
-I sometimes do use it on the main Meade LXD75 mount.
+I sometimes do use it on the old Meade LXD75 mount.